zeniagist/airline-alliance/README.md

-# Airline Alliance Filterlist
+# Airline Alliance

-Single page application built with React with JSON populated Airline logo, name, alliance partner, number, and URL.
+Single page application built with React that filters cards by alliance partner name.
+Airline logo, name, alliance partner, number, and URL data populated from JSON URL.

 Users can filter search for 3 different alliances and hover over the airline card to get more details.